thrivera/wf2-document-center/sub/terms.md

 23. **Jury Trial Waiver**.
 TO THE EXTENT ALLOWED BY LAW, YOU AND WUNDERFUND EACH WAIVE ANY RIGHT TO TRIAL BY JURY IN ANY LAWSUIT, ARBITRATION OR OTHER PROCEEDING.

 24. **Termination**.
-You may terminate your account at any time by contacting Wunderfund at support@Wunderfund.co.
+You may terminate your account at any time by contacting Wunderfund at [taylor@Wunderfund.co](mailto:taylor@wunderfund.co).
 If you terminate your account, you remain obligated to pay all outstanding fees, if any, incurred prior to termination relating to your use of the Services.
 If you violate any provisions of these Terms, your permission from Wunderfund to use the Services will terminate automatically.
 In addition, Wunderfund may in its sole discretion terminate your user account for the Services or suspend or terminate your access to the Services at any time for any reason or no reason, with or without notice.
 Wunderfund also reserves the right to modify or discontinue the Services at any time (including by limiting or discontinuing certain features of the Service), temporarily or permanently, without notice to you.
 We will have no liability whatsoever on account of any change to the Service or any suspension or termination of your access to or use of the Services.

 25. **Governing Law; Venue**.
 These Terms and the use of the Services will be governed by Ohio law without regard for its conflict of laws principles.
 For any claims not subject to the arbitration provisions of these Terms, all claims arising out of relating to these Terms or the Services must be litigated in the state or federal courts located in Cincinnati, Ohio and you and Wunderfund consent to the personal jurisdiction of such courts.